Equivariant Graph Hierarchy-Based Neural Networks: Experiments

 \subsection{Molecular Dynamics on Proteins}

-We adopt AdK equilibrium trajectory dataset \citep{seyler5108170molecular} via MDAnalysis toolkit \citep{oliver_beckstein-proc-scipy-2016} to evaluate our hierarchical model.
+We adopt AdK equilibrium trajectory dataset \cite{seyler5108170molecular} via MDAnalysis toolkit \cite{oliver_beckstein-proc-scipy-2016} to evaluate our hierarchical model.
 The AdK equilibrium trajectory dataset involves the MD trajectory of apo adenylate kinase simulated with explicit water and ions in NPT at 300 K and 1 bar.
 The atoms' positions of the protein are saved every 240 ps for a total of 1.004 $\mu$s as frames.
-The atoms' velocities of the protein at each frame are computed by subtracting the positions to the next frame's positions.
-Our goal here is to predict the future positions and velocities of the atoms in the protein given the current system state.

 \textbf{Implementation details.} We split the dataset into train/validation/test sets along the timeline that contain 2481/827/878 frame pairs respectively.
 We choose $T=15$ as the span between the input and prediction frames.
 We ignore the hydrogen atoms to focus on the prediction of large atoms.
-We further establish the global adjacency matrix as the neighboring atoms within a distance of 6\AA.
+We further establish the global adjacency matrix as the neighboring atoms within a distance of 10\AA.
+The atoms' velocities of the protein at each frame are computed by subtracting the positions to the previous frame's positions.
+We further leverage MDAnalysis to extract the protein backbone in order to reduce the data scale.
+Even so, TFN and SE($3$)-Transformer still run out of memory, and thus we compare our model with the rest of baselines.
+Detailed hyper-parameters are in Appendix.

-\textbf{Results.} We contrast the performance of EGHN against other two equivariant models: RF and EGNN, in Figure~\ref{fig:md}.
-Akin to the previous tasks, EGHN gains the lowest prediction error.
-Figure~\ref{fig.visualization_mdanalysis} visualizes the 3D protein structures predicted by EGNN and EGHN, where we observe that EGHN tracks the folding and dynamics of the protein more precisely than EGNN, particularly for the region around a ``beta-sheet''.
-Besides, the right sub-figure demonstrates the clustering result by EGHN in the all-atom molecular format.
-It suggests that EGHN discovers local repetitive sub-structures of the protein; for instance, it has detected the free radicals (colored as green on the top-left corner) probably owing to their synergistic behavior during the MD process.
+\textbf{Results.} The prediction MSE is depicted in Table~\ref{tab:md}.
+Our EGHN yields significantly lower error on protein MD compared with the baselines, achieving 1.843 MSE, while the second best model MPNN has an MSE of 2.322.
+However, MPNN is non-equivariant, and we find that its MSE will dramatically increase to 605.7 if we apply a random rotation of the protein during testing.
+Compared with EGNN, our EGHN exhibits its superiority thanks to the hierarchical modeling, particularly favorable on large and complex systems like proteins.